Bowhunting Q&A: A 12-Year-Old Looking for Lighter Broadheads

 A: Sorry to hear about the buck, but I would venture a guess that, since you were unable to find him, he survived that wound.
 While you estimated six inches of penetration, I doubt that it was into the chest area.
 Otherwise you would have had a reasonable blood trail.

 You didn't mention the speed or draw weight of the bow that you shot the deer with.
 I calculated the finished Beman carbon arrow at 422 grains and figured that the older bow might have been slow and possibly only generated 45 foot-pounds of kinetic energy.
 This is considered borderline for taking big game, but I have seen plenty of deer that were taken with less.
 However, many states require a minimum draw weight of 40 pounds for bows used by bowhunters.
+Adding a single pin bow sight with your bow you can enjoy more your hunting trip.

 The real question in this case is where exactly did you hit the deer?
 If it was square in the shoulder, you could have hit the heavy shoulder bone, and that would definitely affect arrow penetration.
 In addition, the arrow could possibly have angled severely on impact with the heavy bone.
 Yes, it wounded the deer, but they are resilient animals, and he should survive that type of injury.
 Consider waiting for a better quartering-away shot in the future.
 That helps to take the heavy shoulder bone and muscle out of play.